Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Theft protection

-A compact terminal can be stolen easily.
-Secure it to the counter with a safety lanyard or keep it in a lockable drawer when you leave the stall briefly.
-For team work: clarify who is responsible for the device.
-In the event of loss or theft, most terminals can be remotely blocked via the provider's online dashboard.
+A compact terminal can be easily stolen.
+Secure it to the counter with a safety lanyard or store it in a lockable drawer when you leave the stand briefly.
+In teamwork: clarify who is responsible for the device.
+Most terminals can be remotely blocked via the provider's online Dashboard in case of loss or theft.

 Hygiene

-8. Checklist: Set up a mobile terminal for your food truck or market stall
+8. Checklist: Setting up a mobile terminal for your food truck or market stall

-1. Choose a terminal with an integrated 4G SIM so you can take payments at changing locations without WLAN.
+Choose a terminal with an integrated 4G SIM to be able to collect payments at changing locations without WLAN.

-3. Clarify accepted payment methods: Debit Mastercard, Visa Debit, credit cards, TWINT and mobile wallets (Apple Pay, Google Pay).
+Clarify accepted payment methods: Debit Mastercard, Visa Debit, credit cards, TWINT, and mobile wallets (Apple Pay, Google Pay).

-4. Calculate transaction fees against your average daily turnover - compare at least three providers.
+Calculate transaction fees with your average daily turnover – compare at least three providers.

-5. Weigh up purchase vs. rental model: seasonal operation - rental; year-round operation - purchase can be worthwhile.
+Weigh purchase vs. rental model: seasonal business → rental; year-round business → purchase can be worthwhile.

-6. Clarify receipt printing: do you need printed receipts?
-If not, a smaller device without a printer is sufficient.
+Clarify receipt printing: Do you need printed receipts?
+If no, a smaller device without printer is sufficient.

-7. Test the online dashboard and daily closing: check export options for accounting (CSV, PDF).
+Test online Dashboard and daily closure: check export options for bookkeeping (CSV, PDF).

-8. Plan for a power bank or spare charger for multi-day events.
+Plan a power bank or spare charger for multi-day events.

-9. Plan protective measures: safety lanyard, protective cover, daily cleaning of the terminal.
+Protective measures: plan a safety lanyard, protective case, daily cleaning of the terminal.

-10. Test run before first use: run through connection, payment, receipt sending and daily closing once completely.
+Test run before first use: completely play through connection, payment, receipt delivery, and daily closure once.

 Frequently asked questions about the mobile card terminal for food trucks and market stalls